IAEA officials say Fukushima’s ongoing discharge of treated radioactive wastewater is going well

 The release of treated wastewater is expected to continue for decades.
 It has been strongly opposed by fishing groups and neighboring countries including South Korea, where hundreds of people have protested.
 China banned all imports of Japanese seafood the day the release began, badly hurting Japanese seafood producers, processors and exporters.
 Russia recently joined China in the trade restrictions.

 “I would say that the first two batches of releases went well.
 No issues were observed,” Lydie Evrard, IAEA deputy director general and head of the department of nuclear safety and security, told a Tokyo news conference.
+She said she visited Fukushima Daiichi on Friday for a firsthand look.

-Evrard, whose visit came on the heels of a marine sampling mission by another IAEA team that included scientists from China, South Korea and Canada, said all participants in that mission shared her view.
+Evrard’s visit came on the heels of a marine sampling mission by another IAEA team that included scientists from China, South Korea and Canada.
+She said all participants in that mission said their activity went well.
+She did not say whether Chinese scientists acknowledged the safety of the release.

-She said China has been involved in the IAEA safety task force since the beginning of the review that began two years ago and has participated in corroboration activities including last week’s sampling mission.
+She said China has been involved in the IAEA safety task force since the beginning of the review that began two years ago and has participated in corroboration activities.
+The IAEA is aware of China’s concern and engaged with its authorities, Evrard said.

-IAEA officials on last week’s mission said the inclusion of observers from multiple nations is important for transparency and confidence in Japan’s laboratory work and analysis.
+Japanese Prime Minister Fumio Kishida, in his policy speech Monday, renewed his call for China to immediately lift its ban on Japanese seafood imports.

-Evrard said she visited Fukushima Daiichi on Friday for a firsthand look at how the discharge has been carried out.
+During the Oct.
+16-23 visit, the IAEA sampling team collected seawater, sediment and fish from near the plant and visited a marine laboratory near Tokyo that makes fish specimens for radiation analysis by institutions in and outside Japan, including the IAEA.

-During her visit, IAEA task force and Japanese officials are expected to discuss the safety of the ongoing discharge and their future mission plans, with a report expected by the end of the year.
+During Evrard’s visit, IAEA task force and Japanese officials are expected to discuss the safety of the ongoing discharge and their future mission plans, with a report expected by the end of the year.
 She said the discharge plan would be updated with new findings and data collected over the past two months.

 The IAEA, based on its two-year review of TEPCO’s wastewater release plan, concluded in July that if it is carried out as planned, it will have a negligible impact on the environment, marine life and human health.